elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 For each of the strategies above, think of a counter example for which it will not a part of the solution or try to reason why it should be a valid strategy

-- If we pick the shortest one, might overlap with anotehr class with the starting time in between the S and F
+- If we pick the shortest one, might overlap with another class with the starting time in between the S and F
 - IF we pick class that start first, it might go on forever and conflict with every other class
 - If pick the class that ends first, seems like it has minimal conflict and scheduling it might be good idea

 > Pick the class that finish first and recurse over all classes that start after this one finishes

 ![CS3230-5-8.PNG]({{site.baseurl}}/img/CS3230-5-8.PNG)

+- Pick the class
+- Remove those that has the conflict
+- pick the next optimal one that has no conflict
+- repeat

 ## PsueudoCode
 - Sort the finishing time of all class from first to last